 Sleep specialist has called quiet or non-REM sleep “an idling brain in a movable body”.

-During this phase, thinking and most bodily functions slow down, but movement can still occur and person may shift in positions and turns into deeper stages of sleep.
+During this phase, thinking and most bodily functions slow down, but movement can still occur and a person may shift in positions and turns into deeper stages of sleep.

 When your eyes are closed and your brain is not receiving visual impulses, brain waves settle into a rhythmic pattern of about 10 cycles per second.